molstar/molstar/docs/v6-architecture.md

 Keep `customFormats` as a deprecated append-only alias for `formats` during 6.x.
 Initialize themes, representations, formats, actions, then behaviors/animations.
 Register themes in the relevant structure, volume, or particle scope.

 `@molstar/plugin/spec` and `@molstar/plugin-ui/spec` contain types and composition helpers.
 They must not import default catalogs.
 This also applies to `createPluginUI`: its base entry point takes an explicit spec instead of importing `DefaultPluginUISpec` for an omitted argument.
-The lean package root entry points must not re-export default specs, full catalogs, or the `StateTransforms` facade.
+The lean package root entry points must not re-export default specs or full catalogs.

 Defaults and catalogs share packages with the runtime but remain separate modules.
 Slim consumers install those files without importing them; isolation comes from the module graph.
 Enforce these boundaries with lint/import-graph checks and bundle validation.